1. Groups should restrict posters to kiosks.

 Groups failing to adhere to the poster policy may be denied use of funds allocated to them by the Activities Council and/or be denied further use of University facilities until such time as corrective action is taken and payment for damages, if any, is received.

 All fines will go into the budget of the Student Activities Council.

 Any University group or organization may reserve one of 15 locations and sets of poles for banner display along Locust Walk between 36th & 37th Streets.

-Reservations may be made in the Office of Student Life (OSL), 200 Houston Hall, as early as Friday at 12:00 PM of the week prior to the week of the actual reservation.
+Reservations may be made in the Office of Student Affairs, 200 Houston Hall, as early as Friday at 1:00 PM of the week prior to the week of the actual reservation.
 Poles and locations may be reserved for a maximum of one week after which the reservation must be made again for the next week.

 Reserved poles may be picked up in the OSA, as early as 9:00am on the first day of a reservation (a group must have received an APPROVED reservation email from the OSA in order to have a confirmed reservation).